July 24, 2024 companion plants for alyssum

 Sunlight: Full sun to partial shade.

-Watering: Water regularly allowing soil to dry out between waterings.
+Watering: Water regularly allowing the soil to dry out between waterings.

 Care Tips

-• Cut back after flowering to encourage new growth.
+• Cut back after flowering to help with new growth.

-• Divide every few years to keep plants vigorous.
+• Divide every few years to keep plants healthy and strong.

 9. Sweet Peas